dmikushin/amdgpu-installer-docker/README.md

-# ROCm Toolchain Installer
+# AMDGPU Installer

-Install selected version of ROCm toolchain to the host system.
+Provide the host system with all available versions of AMDGPU DKMS sources.
+A selected version could then be activated within the host system for the actual use.

 The package installation in performed within a Docker container, and the target folder is exposed to the host system.
-This way the host system is not spoiled by multiple (and potentially conflicting) ROCm repositories.
-The resulting installations are fully functional in the host system, given that the host system has provided a compatible GPU driver.
+This way the host system is not spoiled by multiple (and potentially conflicting) AMDGPU repositories.
+The resulting installations are to be used by DKMS subsystem, only one version of driver could be active at a time.

 ## Example

 ```
-./rocm-install.sh 5.3.3
-./rocm-install.sh 5.4.3
+./amdgpu-install-all.pl
 ```

 ## Environment Modules